-Different colours and tones of human pigmentation absorb and reflect different levels of radiant energy, thereby defining which colours and tones harmonise and which do not.
+Different colours and tones of human pigmentation absorb and reflect varying levels of radiant energy, thereby defining which colours and tones harmonise and which do not.

-There is no current blood test or scientific method to determine and classify the colour of a person’s pigmentation and the colours and tones which harmonise.
+There is no current blood test or scientific method to determine and classify the biological colour of a person’s skin, hair and eye pigmentation, and the colours and tones which harmonise.

 To scientifically profile human colouring for the purpose of understanding which colours match which colour characteristics, a number of challenges need to be overcome.

-There must be a range of three dimensional colours and tones large enough to include the diversity of all human skin, hair and eye colours, and a process by which they can be identified and classified individually and as a combination.
+There must be a range of three-dimensional colours and tones large enough to include the diversity of all human skin, hair and eye colour, and a process by which they can be identified and classified individually and as a combination.

-Human characteristics are alive and subject to change due to lifestyle choices and the ageing process, and therefore the colour system must be able to organically follow people as they change.
+Human colouring is not definitive; it is organic, biologically alive and in a constant state of change, due to the ageing process and individual lifestyle choices.
+Therefore, the colour system must be able to organically follow people as they change.

-The colour principles include the colour wheel first created by Sir Isaac Newton, Professor Albert Munsell’s three dimensional colour tree and Johannes Itten’s methods of creating and classifying contrast.
+These colour principles include the colour wheel first created by Sir Isaac Newton, Professor Albert Munsell’s three-dimensional colour tree, and Johannes Itten’s methods of creating and classifying contrast.

-The colorDNA system has created scientifically structured three dimensional human colour palettes for the analysis of skin, hair and eyes, and full spectrum three dimensional colour palettes, from which a complete range of personalised interactive colours and tones are chosen.
+The colorDNA system has created scientifically structured three-dimensional human colour palettes for the analysis of skin, hair and eyes, and a full spectrum three-dimensional master colour palette from which a complete range of personalised interactive colours and tones are chosen.

-The colorDNA profiling method begins by separating the skin, hair and eyes onto the specific characteristic colour palettes, each characteristic records a colour score, based on its hue and what level of value and chroma the hue has.
+The colorDNA profiling method begins by separating the skin, hair and eyes onto the specific characteristic colour palettes.
+Each characteristic records a colour score, based on its hue and the hue’s level of value and chroma.

-From a person’s unique colour score the principles of colour theory can be applied to work out the range of hues, the level of value and chroma for each hue, and the contrasts and colour combinations which create optimum balance, harmony and positive energy.
-A colour score will also determine colours that do not match a person’s colouring and when reflected onto the face create an unnatural appearance and discord.
+From a person’s unique colour score the principles of colour theory can be applied to determine the range of hues, the level of value and chroma for each hue, and the contrasts and colour combinations which create optimum balance, harmony and positive energy.
+A colour score will also determine colours that do not match a person’s colouring and, when reflected onto the face, create an unnatural appearance and discord.

-The profile is a functional lifestyle tool, an extension of oneself, a vehicle on which all people can develop their ‘colour sense’ and navigate confidently through life with the colours which make them look and feel the best they can.
+The colour profile is a functional lifestyle tool, an extension of oneself, a vehicle by which anyone can develop their ‘colour sense’, and navigate confidently through life with the colours which make them look and feel the best they can be.

-The colorDNA master palette from which all personalised colour palettes are created, includes the full spectrum of hues and the levels of value and chroma of each hue, and if a colour/s which creates balance and harmony is not available on a personalised palette, it can be added.
+The colorDNA master palette, from which all personalised colour palettes are created, includes the full spectrum of hues and their levels of value and chroma.
+If a colour/s which creates balance and harmony is not available on a personalised palette, it can be added.

 Contemporary lifestyle choices can change the colour of skin pigmentation enough to affect how the skin reacts to colour, sometimes producing subtle changes to personal colour harmony.

-Lifestyle choices don’t alter the hues that suit an individual, but they can enlarge or reduce the level of lightness or darkness and colour saturation of colours and tones which harmonise against the skin, hair and eyes, through absorbing and reflecting different levels of radiant energy.
+Lifestyle choices do not alter the hues that suit an individual, but they can enlarge or reduce the level of lightness or darkness and colour and tone saturation which harmonise against the skin, hair and eyes, by absorbing and reflecting different levels of radiant energy.

 A healthy lifestyle is the key to healthy skin, hair and eyes and the development of more natural radiant energy.
 Healthy lifestyle factors include exercise, a balanced diet, the right amount of water and sleep.
 It also includes simple skin and hair care protection.

-The addition of make-up and hair colouring can also produce more or less radiant energy, enhancing or reducing feminine beauty, colour harmony and the range of colour tones that harmonise.
-Tanning can also produce more radiant energy for particular skin types, through enhancing colour and providing a more animated and vibrant look.
-It is however imperative the right sun protection is applied and not to overexpose skin to the sun, as it can have negative long-term effects.
+The addition of make-up and hair colouring can also produce more or less radiant energy, enhancing or reducing feminine beauty, colour harmony and the range of harmonising colour tones.
+Tanning can also produce more radiant energy for particular skin types by enhancing colour and providing a more animated and vibrant look.
+It is, however, imperative to apply sun protection and not overexpose skin to the sun as it can have negative long-term effects.

-Unhealthy lifestyle factors include the exclusion of exercise, inadequate sleep, low water intake, no skin care, alcohol, drugs, smoking or unhealthy food.
+Unhealthy lifestyle factors include a lack of exercise, inadequate sleep, low water intake, no skin care, alcohol, drugs, smoking or unhealthy food.

-Daily excesses such as stress, hangover, tiredness and sickness can have temporary impacts, including changing how color reacts to the skin.
+Daily excesses such as stress, hangovers, tiredness and sickness can have temporary impacts, including changing how colours react to the skin.

 Human colouring becomes darker from birth, with melanin production peaking after puberty.
-Most people reach their darkest baseline skin and hair colour around the age of thirty, after which they begin to pale.
-Melanin production falls by 10 to 20 percent each decade after the age of thirty, resulting in a loss of intensity in skin, hair and eye colour.
+Most people reach their darkest baseline skin and hair colour around the age of 30, after which they begin to pale.
+Melanin production falls by 10 to 20 per cent each decade after the age of 30, resulting in a loss of intensity in skin, hair and eye colour.

 Women experience a further shift in their colour characteristics after passing through menopause.
 As a result of this hormonal shift, the skin tone often becomes more neutral, and the hair can begin to grey.

-The changing colour characteristics effected by aging lead to a change in the tones and shades that work in harmony with the skin.
-As the contrast between hair and skin reduces, more subtle and cooler palettes become relevant.
+The changing colour characteristics affected by ageing lead to a change in the tones and shades that work in harmony with the skin.
+As the contrast between hair and skin colour reduces, more subtle and cooler palettes become relevant.
 In general, colour combinations with high contrast become less appropriate.